 The facade modules have been completely prefabricated in the factory of De Groot en Visser.
 The modules got insulated and the windows by Metaglas were placed, they got delivered in these big white packs.
 This made the assembly on site very easy, it took us only 3 days to finish assembling the facade.
 While the modules were being made in the factory, the team attached brackets on the concrete structure where the facade will be attached to.

 The big sliding windows give the residence of the prototype the opportunity to have them fully open and create an indoor patio and have a fresh breeze through the apartment.
 These windows are also super insulating to keep all the heat inside during the winter months.
 These two characteristics will keep the indoor climate comfortable and also save energy because you can cool your house down in a natural way and the heating demand in winter will be less.
 Next up, the facade will produce more energy then the building needs because PV panels will be used extensively on the facade.
-The coloured PV panels will be attached to an aluminium hanging system we developed together with VPT Versteeg.
 More about this and the solar chimney will follow in another MOR news.